CJicey/pdf-extractor/README.md

 In this section I will go over the different small dependencies needed to run the code.

 0.)
-To download all dependencies use: pip install -r requirements.txt
+All dependencies use: pip install -r requirements.txt

 1.) pandas: pip install pandas